 2. Faculty - 3

-E. Ex-officio members shall include: the Assistant to the President for Social Equity/Chief Diversity Officer or their designee, the Vice-President for Student Affairs or their designee, the Chairperson of the Sexuality and Gender Institute or their designee, the faculty advisor of Allies, a member of the President’s Commission on Cultural Diversity & Inclusion, a member of the President’s Commission on the Status of Women and the President of Allies GSA or their designee.
+E. Ex-officio members shall include: the Vice-President of Student Affairs or their designee, the Director of the Office of Diversity & Social Justice or their designee, the Faculty Advisor for the Gender and Sexuality Alliance (Allies), the President of the Gender and Sexuality Alliance (Allies) or their designee, a member of the President’s Commission on Cultural Diversity & Inclusion, and a member of the President’s Commission on the Status of Women.
 These positions shall be counted as it pertains to provision D.

 F. Terms of Membership